Radzuweit-Analyse/radzuweit-analyse.github.io/src/content/articles/kpopkpch_forecasting_article.md

 ## Abstract

-Mandatory health insurance (OKP) expenditures in Switzerland surpassed CHF 95 billion in 2023 and are projected to exceed CHF 106 billion by 2026.
-To support granular, interpretable forecasting at the canton–provider–cohort level, we introduce **KPOKPCH**, a Python package implementing a **Dynamic Matrix Factor Model (DMFM)** using Expectation–Maximization and Kalman smoothing techniques.
+Mandatory health insurance (OKP) expenditures in Switzerland surpassed CHF 4 700 per person in 2024 and are projected to exceed CHF 5 000 per person by 2026.
+To support granular, interpretable forecasting at the canton–provider–cohort level, I am introducing a Python package implementing a **Dynamic Matrix Factor Model (DMFM)** using Expectation–Maximization and Kalman smoothing techniques.
 Building on the work of Barigozzi & Trapin (2025), this framework accommodates high-dimensional matrices and missing data, enabling conditional and unconstrained cost forecasting across complex spatiotemporal structures.

 ---

 ## 1. Motivation

 Swiss healthcare costs have been increasing steadily—from 12.4% of GDP in 2007 to over 17% by 2017.
-While the KOF Swiss Economic Institute provides valuable macro-level forecasts based on demographic and wage trends, there is a need for **fine-grained, data-driven models** that can uncover latent cost dynamics at regional and institutional levels.
+In the space of the mandatory health insurance, there is a need for an open-source **fine-grained, data-driven models** that can uncover latent cost dynamics at regional and institutional levels.

-**KPOKPCH** addresses this need by:
+My implementation addresses this need by:
 - Modeling high-dimensional matrices (e.g., canton × provider group × time)
 - Capturing unobserved latent structures through dynamic matrix factorization
 - Enabling counterfactual scenario analysis and conditional forecasting